-I should start with a definition of envy: that rage and resentment the dependent person feels at the power someone else has to make him happy or sad, to give life or take it away.
+I should start with a definition of envy: that anger, resentment, and desire for revenge the dependent person feels at the power someone else has to make him or her happy or sad, to give life or take it away.

 All of us are dependent, and in fact are enmeshed in an immense, indeed infinite, web of dependencies and relationships.
 “Independence” does not exist, starting not when we are born, but before we are born.